What Is Hibiscus?

 What Is Hibiscus Tea?

-Hibiscus tea, also called sorrel tea or “sour tea,” is a fragrant tea made from the dried calyces of the tropical Hibiscus sabdariffa flowers.
-Hibiscus sabdariffa flowers are native to Africa and grow in many tropical and subtropical regions around the world, including Thailand, China, and Mexico.
-These flowers are one of many species of shrubs, trees, and flowers in the mallow family.
+Hibiscus tea is a fragrant herbal tea made from the dried calyces of the flowers of the Hibiscus sabdariffa plant.
+Hibiscus sabdariffa is native to Africa and grows in many tropical and subtropical regions around the world, including Thailand, China, and Mexico.
+This plant is one of many species of shrubs, trees, and flowers in the mallow family.

 Hibiscus tea has a fruity, refreshing flavor that many enjoy hot or iced.
-Many people drink it because of its purported health benefits.
+It has many different names around the world, including sorrel tea, sour tea, agua de Jamaica, bissap, karkade, Sudanese tea, and zobo.
+Many people drink it because they believe it has health benefits.
 While research shows that there may be some truth to these claims, there may also be potential risks.
-More research is required.

-The amount of nutrients in hibiscus depends upon which part of the plant being used, type of hibiscus shrub, the growing conditions, and many more variables.
+The amount of nutrients in hibiscus depends on which part of the plant is being used, the growing conditions, how it's prepared, and other variables.

 Nutrients per Serving